bhits/document-validator/README.md

 ### Prerequisites

-This is a [Spring Boot](https://projects.spring.io/spring-boot) project but it requires a external servlet container to run it.
+This is a [Spring Boot](https://projects.spring.io/spring-boot) project.
+Since running the project within the Spring Boot embedded servlet container has conflicts with [Eclipse Modeling Framework (EMF)](http://www.eclipse.org/modeling/emf/), it requires a external servlet container to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this application.

 ### Deployment